Value Institute Learning Center Faculty

 Sam received his Six Sigma Blackbelt certification from the American Society for Quality.
 He is also a Certified Professional in Healthcare Quality (CPHQ) from the National Association of Healthcare Quality (NAHQ).

-Kathleen Stewart, MPH, LSSBB
+Kathleen Stewart, MPH, LSSBB, CIC

 Nicole E. Szalay, MHA, LSSMBB, CPHQ